I woke up this morning and had to lay there a couple minutes trying to figure out what day it even was.

 I’ve had the heat on since last night and kept it running all day.

-Days like this make me wish I’d learned to drive, or at least insisted we stay in a place where you could walk anywhere you needed.
+Days like this make me wish I’d learned to drive or at least insisted we stay in a town where you could walk to anything and everything.

 Growing up, none of us needed to drive.

-Hometown had everything you needed: doctors, restaurants, schools, a hospital, stores, and parks, all within easy walking distance.
+Hometown had everything you could need: doctors, restaurants, schools, a hospital, stores, and parks, all in easy walking distance.

 The day went as usual.

-After coming back from morning services, he disappeared outside for a bit, then settled into his usual nap in the recliner until evening service.
+After morning service, he went outside for a bit, then took his usual nap in the recliner until it was time to leave again.

-They said the optometrist won’t be in until Tuesday, but the office staff may still be there taking appointments tomorrow.
+They said the optometrist won’t be in until Tuesday, but maybe the office staff will still be in and taking appointments tomorrow.

-If I can get her in Tuesday, hopefully they’ll have her new glasses back by the weekend.
+If I can get her in Tuesday, hopefully they’ll have the new glasses back by the weekend.

-I can’t imagine having to wear pitch-black sunglasses all the time is doing her any good.
+I can’t imagine that having to wear pitch-black sunglasses all the time is helping her any.

 She and I went out earlier this morning.